shuleyu/reflectivity/SRC/Noises/README.txt

 5. The length of the noise is 400 ~ 500 sec.

+6. The noises are looping itself before adding to the signals.

-6. The begin/end amplitudes are tapered before adding to signal.
-Because we need to have a continuity.
+7. The begin/end of the noises are tapered before added to signal: we need to have a continuity when wraping around.